jamiegoodwin/blogwin/_jekyll/_drafts/boost-your-wifi-with-whole-home-signal-and-up-to-double-the-speed.md

    ![An image of a list of Wi-Fi networks on a macOS computer; accessible by clicking the settings icon in the top right or the screen](/assets/images/uploads/screenshot-2021-05-23-at-10-59-51.png "macOS Wi-Fi list")
    * On a Mac click the little dials icon in the top right and go to Wi-Fi.
 On a PC it’s the wireless icon in the bottom right.
 [Instructions for a PC here.](https://support.microsoft.com/en-us/windows/connect-to-a-wi-fi-network-in-windows-10-1f881677-b569-0cd5-010d-e3cd3579d263 "How to connect to WiFi in Windows 10")![An image of the icons in the Windows taskbar that open the Wi-Fi networks list.
 One looks like a globe.
 One like a computer screen.
 One like a Wi-Fi symbol or radio waves.](/assets/images/uploads/6ef6a0c7-ad00-42e3-b803-6f68c062adc5.png "Windows Wi-Fi")
-   * Connect to either the 5G or 2G network - whichever has the strongest signal.
+3. Connect to either the 5G or 2G network - whichever has the strongest signal.
 If they’re the same choose 5G.

 > **Explanation for nerds:** 5G, or 5GHz, is a faster Wi-Fi signal because its radio wavelength is shorter, meaning it can carry more data.
 However, that also means it gets blocked more easily (e.g. by walls).
 2G, or 2.4GHz, is a slower signal but travels further and better through walls and other obstacles.
 However, 2.4GHZ is used by lots of other devices like baby monitors, garage door openers.
 You shouldn’t need to worry though, because this new router automatically manages which one your devices use.

+### Step Four

+#### Configure the Router

-1. Open a web browser (Chrome, Safari, Edge).
+1. While on your **new router’s Wi-Fi**: open a web browser (Chrome, Safari, Edge).
 2. Visit this URL: [http://192.168.1.1/](http://192.168.1.1/ "Router configuration page")
 3. You should be presented with this screen: ![The first screen of a new ASUS router’s configuration website, asking a user if they wish to create a new network or go into advanced settings.](/assets/images/uploads/screenshot-2021-05-23-at-11-01-07.png "ASUS router welcome screen")
 4. Hit **Create A New Network**